Zachary-Harrison/WordHunt/README.md

 This program solves word connect games similar to Boggle or WordHunt on the GamePigeon iOS extension.
 Because speed is critical, it stores words in an AVL tree and uses a binary search algorithm to find potential words within a given 4x4 grid, though it can be modified to work for any square grid.

-> $\color{red} \text{Disclaimer}$: Please note that this program may not find every possible word in your puzzle, and not all words it identifies may be valid in your specific game.
+> $\color{red} \text{Disclaimer}$: This program may not find every possible word in your puzzle, and not all words it identifies may be valid in your specific game.
 For instance, GamePigeon utilizes a proprietary dictionary that differs from the Collins Scrabble Words (2019) dictionary used in this program.
 Therefore, the results may vary based on the specific dictionary used by your game.

 ## Usage